 We all love our horses and giving your equine friend a treat from time to time is a lovely way to enrich your relationship.
 Treats can come in many different forms, but they are much more than just a titbit you give your horse, they are a beneficial addition to your horse’s life.
 Titbits can be used in many ways, not only as a reward but also to enhance well-being and can even help your horses to carry themselves better!

-In our latest nutritional blog, Lisa Elliott, MSc, explains more about the numerous benefits of treats, how all horses and ponies can enjoy them and how you can even make your own healthy horse treats to share with your equine friend.
+In our latest nutritional article, Lisa Elliott, MSc, explains more about the numerous benefits of treats, how all horses and ponies can enjoy them and how you can even make your own healthy horse treats to share with your equine friend.

 Treats can be used as part of positive reinforcement, which horses respond well to due to the way they learn.
 Positive reinforcement with treats is a fantastic way to teach your horse new skills in a fun way they will love – for example, you can teach your horse to touch a target placed at different heights and levels, which is a brilliant way of training them to lower their head when needed.